Estimated reading time: 5 minutes

 The employee felt like she had a perspective that could improve operational efficiencies in the department that were not being heard.

-The breakdown in communication between the manager and employee caused frustration for the employee.
-This frustration, over time, turned into discouragement, and ultimately a decision to resign.
+The breakdown in communication between the manager and the employee caused frustration for the employee.
+This frustration, over time, turned into discouragement and, ultimately, a decision to resign.

 Managers should meet with employees regularly and provide the opportunity for staff to ask questions and share information.

 For instance, when meeting with an employee, a good conversation starter is simply asking, how can I help you?